RapHei/Handbook_CSS_TM/README.md

 If you use any of the code or ideas presented here, please cite the paper as follows:

 * Heiberger, Raphael H., & Sebastian Munoz-Najar Galvez.
 (2021).
 Text mining and topic modeling.
-In Uwe Engel,Anabel Quan-Haase, Sunny Xun Liu, Lars Lyberg (Eds.), *Handbook of Computational Social Science*.
+In Uwe Engel, Anabel Quan-Haase, Sunny Xun Liu, Lars Lyberg (Eds.), *Handbook of Computational Social Science*.
 London: Routledge.

 ## Short description